 It’s not surprising that many of our patients panic during a dental emergency because they always happen at the most unexpected moments.
 This can make it difficult to think clearly and make decisions that are great for your oral health.
 If you ever find yourself needing urgent dental attention, the first thing you should do is contact our office.
 Our team of friendly professionals will provide you with any first-aid guidance you need over-the-phone and schedule an appointment for as soon as possible.
 That way, you don’t have to spend the entire day in pain.
 We’re fully equipped with the latest technology to handle a wide range of emergencies in-house, and we’ll work as quickly as possible to solve your problem.
-If you’re experiencing a dental emergency, call us right away!
+If you’re experiencing a dental emergency in Klamath Falls, OR, call us right away!

 How to Handle Common Dental Emergencies

 In the heat of the moment, it can be hard to wrack your brain for what first-aid techniques you should use to prevent any additional damage from occurring.
 That’s why our team is available to help!
 If you’re experiencing any discomfort or out-of-the-ordinary symptoms, the first thing you should do is contact our office.
 For your convenience, we’ve also included some basic tips below to handle the most common dental emergencies.

 Toothaches can occur for an issue as small as a lodged piece of popcorn between your teeth or as serious as a tooth infection.
 Gently maneuver a piece of dental floss around your affected tooth and rinse with salt water.
 If your pain persists, contact our office immediately so we can address the underlying problem.
 You can take ibuprofen to help with the pain in the meantime.